irods-contrib/irods-cloud-browser/Docs/Shibboleth.md

 In the case above, for a user to belong to Group1Group2 iRODS group, the user must be in both the *urn:mace:example.org:project1:Group1* and *urn:mace.example.org:project1:Group2* Grouper groups.
 For the user to be in Group3 iRODS group, the user only needs to be in *urn:mace:example:org:project1:Group3* Grouper group.

-If a group_mapping is used, the CloudBrowser will automatically adjust the iRODS group membership for the user on login.
+If **group_mapping** is used, the CloudBrowser will automatically adjust the iRODS group membership for the user on login.
 This includes both additions and deletions of group membership in iRODS.
-If group_mapping is not used, the CloudBrowser will not adjust group membership in iRODS.
+If **group_mapping** is not used, the CloudBrowser will not adjust group membership in iRODS.